 The definition of exparte communications encompasses all communications concerning a matter that is pending before a tribunal, including scheduling issues.
 Rule 3.5(d).
-The Rules of Professional Conduct do not exempt scheduling matters from the probibition on exparte communications.
-Accordingly, although exparte communications concerning scheduling matters are often limited and innocent in nature, they are probibited unless authorized by law or court order.
-In this instance, Lawyer Δs communication is sent a) on behalf of himself and his elicit, b) concerning a matter pending before the tribunal (the domestic proceeding), c) outside of the record, d) without notice to the opposing counsel, and c) in the absence of opposing counsel.
-Accordingly, Lawyer Δs communication is an exparte communication with the court, and thus prohibited unless authorized by law or court order.
-See Rules 3.5(a)(3) and (d)).
+The Rules of Professional Conduct to on exempt scheduling matters from the prohibition on exparte communications.
+Accordingly, although exparte communications concerning scheduling matters are often limited and innocent in nature, they are prohibited unless authorized by law or court order.
+In this instance, Lawyer A's communication is sent a) on behalf of himself and his client, b) concerning a matter pending before the tribunal (the domestic proceeding), e) outside of the record, d) without notice to the opposing counsed, and c) in the absence of opposing counsel.
+Accordingly, Lawyer A's communication is an ex parter communication with the court, and thus prohibited unless authorized by law or court order.
+See Rules 3.3(a)(3) and (d).